yoshidk6/rstanemax/README.md

 This small package performs simple sigmoidal Emax model fit using Stan, without the need of writing Stan model code, inspired by __rstanarm__ package.

 __rstanarm__ package ([link](https://mc-stan.org/users/interfaces/rstanarm)) is a very flexible, general purpose tool to perform various Bayesian modeling with formula notations, such as generalized mixed effect models or joint models.
-One small gap it has is nonlinear model fitting, where it only accepts nonlinear functions defined in stats package with `SS` prefixes ([link](http://mc-stan.org/rstanarm/articles/glmer.html#relationship-to-nlmer)).
+One small gap it has is in nonlinear model fitting, where it only accepts nonlinear functions defined in stats package with `SS` prefixes ([link](http://mc-stan.org/rstanarm/articles/glmer.html#relationship-to-nlmer)).
 Unfortunately the (sigmoidal) Emax model, one of the most commonly used nonlinear functions in the field of pharmacometrics, is not among the available functions.
 The __rstanarm__ package also seems to be assuming that we fit nonlinear mixed effect models, but not simple nonlinear models without mixed effects.

 I hope this __rstanemax__ package will fill the niche gap, allow for easier implementation of Emax model in Bayesian framework, and enable routine uses in the pharmacokinetic/pharmacodynamic field.

+This package was build using __rstantools__ ([link](https://mc-stan.org/rstantools/)) following a very helpful step-by-step guide ([link](https://mc-stan.org/rstantools/articles/minimal-rstan-package.html)) on creating a package that depends on RStan.

 # Installation